Skip to main content

 Tip 4: Keep Your Peristomal Skin Clean

 The skin around your stoma is called peristomal skin.
-If the peristomal skin becomes irritated or infected, it may cause several issues, including difficulty with getting your pouching system to stay attached.
-Plus, you may have an increased risk of a urostomy infection without proper peristomal skin care.
+If the peristomal skin becomes irritated or infected, it may cause several issues, including difficulty getting your pouching system to stay attached.
+Plus, without proper peristomal skin care, you may have an increased risk of a urostomy infection.

-Using certain ostomy accessories, such as AllKare Adhesive Remover Wipes and AllKare Protective Barrier Wipes, may also play a role in maintaining the health of your peristomal skin.
+Certain ostomy accessories, such as ESENTA Adhesive Remover Wipes or Spray, may also help maintain the health of peristomal skin.

 Where to Buy Urostomy Supplies